spikying/chptr/README.md

   DESTINATION  Number it will become (write `end` or `@end`to put at the end of each stack).

 OPTIONS
-  -h, --help       show CLI help
+  -c, --compact      Compact chapter numbers at the same time -h, --help         show CLI help
-  -p, --path=path  [default: .]
+  -n, --[no-]notify  show a notification box when build is completed.
+Use --no-notify to suppress notification -p, --path=path    [default: .]
 Path where root of project files are

 ALIASES
   $ spixNovel move